WORKING TO SET YOU FREE

 Q: ON WHAT TYPES OF VEHICLES CAN THE DRIVEMATIC BE INSTALLED?

-A: ALTHOUGH THERE ARE SOME VEHICLES WHICH PRESENT SEVERE SPACE LIMITATIONS OR AN EXTREMELY HARD TO OPERATE CLUTCH*, VIRTUALLY ALL MANUAL TRANSMISSION VEHICLES, FROM TRACTOR TRAILERS AND VARIOUS TYPES OF HEAVY EQUIPMENT TO SEDANS AND PICKUPS, CAN BE OUTFITTED.
+A: VIRTUALLY ALL MANUAL TRANSMISSION VEHICLES, FROM TRACTOR TRAILERS AND VARIOUS TYPES OF HEAVY EQUIPMENT TO SEDANS AND PICKUPS, CAN BE OUTFITTED.

 Q: IS THIS A NEW PRODUCT?

-A: NO. THE DRIVEMATIC IS A PATENTED PRODUCT THAT HAS BEEN IN USE FOR OVER 34 YEARS.
-IT IS CURRENTLY IN ITS THIRD GENERATION OF DEVELOPMENT, AND UNITS IN USE NUMBER IN THE TENS OF THOUSANDS.
+A: NO. THE DRIVEMATIC HAS BEEN IN USE FOR OVER 18 YEARS.
+IT IS CURRENTLY IN ITS THIRD GENERATION OF DEVELOPMENT.

 Q: WOULD A DRIVER BE LIMITED TO A PARTICULAR BRAND OF HAND CONTROL ?

-A: ALTHOUGH A RIGHT HAND MOUNTED CONTROL IS MOST CONVENIENT, A VARIETY OF CONFIGURATIONS AND BRANDS CAN BE USED PROVIDED THE USER UNDERGOES PROPER EVALUATION AND/OR DRIVER TRAINING.
+A: ALTHOUGH A PUSH-ROCK "SURE-GRIP" CONTROL IS MOST CONVENIENT AND RECOMMENDED, A VARIETY OF CONFIGURATIONS AND BRANDS CAN BE USED PROVIDED THE USER UNDERGOES PROPER EVALUATION AND/OR DRIVER TRAINING.

 Q: WHAT TYPE OF SERVICE WORK IS TYPICALLY INVOLVED IN AN INSTALLATION?

-A: WITH THE EXCEPTION OF A ROUTINE MAINTENANCE SCHEDULE OF SIMPLE ADJUSTMENTS AND CHECKPOINTS, THE DRIVEMATIC IS RELATIVELY MAINTENANCE-FREE.
-DUE TO THE TRANSFERABILITY OF THE BASIC MACHINERY, SOME UNITS MAY ATTAIN VERY HIGH MILEAGE AND HOURS, WHICH MAY EVENTUALLY LEAD TO CABLE AND/OR DIAPHRAGM FAILURE.
+A: WITH THE EXCEPTION OF A ROUTINE MAINTENANCE SCHEDULE OF LUBRICATION AND CHECKPOINTS, PLUS A USER-ADJUSTABLE CLUTCH ENGAGEMENT POINT, THE DRIVEMATIC IS RELATIVELY MAINTENANCE-FREE.
+DUE TO THE TRANSFERABILITY OF THE BASIC MACHINERY, SOME UNITS MAY ATTAIN VERY HIGH MILEAGE AND HOURS, WHICH MAY EVENTUALLY LEAD TO CABLE REPLACEMENT

 Q: ARE THERE ANY WARRANTIES FOR THE CONSUMER OR INSTALLER?